Pizzuti92/MG-MAMPOSSt/README.md

 <a name="top"></a>

-# MG-MAMPOSSt
+# MG-MAMPOSSt, a code to test gravity with the mass profiles of galaxy clusters

 [(Main page)](https://github.com/Pizzuti92/MG-MAMPOSSt)

-## MG-MAMPOSSt, a code to test gravity with the mass profiles of galaxy clusters
+## Introduction

 MG-MAMPOSSt is a FORTRAN code that extended the MAMPOSSt algorithm of G. Mamon, A. Biviano and G. Boué - which performs Bayesian fits of models of mass and velocity anisotropy profiles to the distribution of tracers in projected phase space -